ytmytm/geos-atari/README-Atari.md

 The requirements for a disk driver are:

 - it needs to read/write 256-byte sectors at a time
 - sectors are addressed by 8-bit track and sector numbers
 - if a device responds to an identifier (disk drive number) it should be possible to change that identifier (DESK TOP uses this feature to swap third drive with one of the first two, but it's purely UI issue, not a system requirement)

 GEOS Kernal implements on top of that a Commodore DOS-like file system.
 Track number 0 is forbidden, so the largest possible disk/partition (see my [CIAIDE project](https://github.com/ytmytm/c64-ciaide)) may have up to 255 tracks, 256 sectors each for a total of almost 16MB.

 Current RAM drive implementation:

 - uses expanded memory that starts in bank 1, bank 0 is reserved for GEOS Kernal
-    - number of tracks is calculated during boot, according to amount of expanded memory
 - uses tracks with 128 sectors each
-    - is limited in size because it uses only one sector as a directory header
+- DeskTop ignores track&sector information for disk directory so track 18 (directory) is mapped to track 1

 ### Printer drivers